-It is the Company's policy to maintain adequate liquidity and sufficient marketable assets to meet its cash outflows requirement at all time.
+It is the Company's policy to maintain adequate liquidity and sufficient marketable assets to meet its cash outflows requirement at all times, including unexpected cash outflow arising from exceptional large catastrophic claims.

 In order to match the unexpected cash outflow requirements, the Company is cautious in its choice of asset types and holds sufficient liquid and marketable assets which provide the Company with acceptable level of liquidity risk, market risks and counterparty risk, taking into account the Company's risk tolerances and objectives for growth and profit.